torsteins/inf102f18-mandatory1/README.md

  **c)** Which of the following are red-black BSTs? ![picture of four bst's](pics/task4-c.png)

- **d)** A left-leaning red-black BST is a particular implementation of 2-3 trees, and there is a bijection between illustrations of red-black BST's and a 2-3 trees.
+ **d)** A left-leaning red-black BST is a particular implementation of 2-3 trees, and there is a bijection between illustrations of left-leaning red-black BST's and a 2-3 trees.
 Fill in the table below with the missing pictures.

  Task | 2-3 tree | Red-black BST
  ---- | -------- | -------------